jayprakash25/jayprakash25/README.md

 ## About Me

 I'm Jay, a cool developer who's been coding for a couple of years now.
 It's been a wild ride, and I'm not slowing down anytime soon.
 Building clones and portfolio projects?
 Been there, done that.
-I'm all about writing code that pays off β whether it's stacking that cash π°π° or just having a blast π₯³.
+I'm all about writing code that pays off whether it's stacking that cash💰 or just having a blast🥳.

 ## 🔥 Skills